-We all have that junk drawer, you know the one.
-The one that holds all the little items that not large enough to have its own designated space.
-These things can be difficult to store and usually get stored in several different places of the home.
-They are the first items that are bought in multiples because they can easily be misplaced and over looked.
-So, to help you get these junk drawer items organized.
-I create a list of articles that "should" be stored in or near the junk drawer.
+They are the first items bought in multiples because they can easily be misplaced and overlooked.
+So, to help you organize these junk drawer items, I created a list of articles that "should" be stored in or near the junk drawer.
 Let's begin.

 14 Essential Items to Keep in Your Junk Drawer

 Flashlights - A small flashlight works perfectly for the drawer.
 It can lay on the back of the drawer in case of emergencies.
+Check out our collection of Emergency Preparedness posts!

 Pliers - This one is helpful for those items that loosen in the kitchen.
 Store this one in the back of the drawer.
 Get a bin that fits all of these items for easy access in an emergency.

-Screwdriver - This one also helps with my pots and pans handles.
+Screwdriver (Affiliate Link) - This one also helps with my pots and pans handles.
 Storing this one in the back of the drawer works great because it is not used often but can be pulled out in a pinch.

 Band-aids - I am not talking about keeping your entire stash of band-aids and burn ointment creams in the junk drawer.
 You only need a few emergency kit items in this place, so you don't have to take out your large emergency kit.
 I like using a travel emergency kit about the size of my palm.